owencho/SimpleChat/Readme.md

 ![Simple Chat Example](/doc/images/SimpleChat.png)

-It created 3 chat windows, i.e., Matthew, Gina and Bambi, and 1 console.
-Matthew create/join **lounge** channel.
-Since he was the only participant in that channel, the mediator/publisher informed him that he was alone.
-Then when Gina joined the channel, she was informed that Matthew was there and Matthew was also been informed that Gina has just joined.
-The same thing happened when Bambi and Console joined the channel.
-Matthew sent a greetings and it was broadcasted to all other participants.
-The same thing happened when Console did the same.
+It creates 3 chat windows, i.e., Matthew, Gina and Bambi, and 1 console.
+Matthew creates/joins **lounge** channel.
+Since he is the only participant in that channel, the mediator/publisher informs him that he is alone.
+Then when Gina joins the channel, she is informed that Matthew has been there and at the same time Matthew is informed that Gina has just joined.
+The same thing happens when Bambi and Console join the channel.
+Matthew sends greetings and it gets broadcasted to all other participants.
+The same thing happens when Console did the same.